brad1/development-setup/README.md

       idea with different implementations for easy comparison.
   - `cheatsheets/` - quick reference guides for tools (git, tmux, etc.).
   - `custom/` - personal cheat entries for the `cheat` or `navi` utilities, letting you fuzzy find frequently used commands.
+Sheets now live in dedicated folders such as `personal/` for ad-hoc notes, `collections/` for curated bundles, and topical groups under `topics/`. `navi` searches the tree recursively, so the new taxonomy continues to be discovered without extra configuration.
   - `docs/` - assorted documentation like logs and setup notes.
     See `docs/DECISIONS.md` for project choices.
   - `etc/` - sample configuration files such as `knife.rb.example`.